EM spectrum low→high energy: Radio → Microwave → IR → Visible → UV → X-ray → Gamma. E = hf.

 Radio Astronomy

 Grote Reber: first radio telescope (1937).
 Karl Jansky: first cosmic radio source (1932, Milky Way center).
-Radio sources: synchrotron radiation (electrons in magnetic fields), neutral hydrogen (21 cm line β maps Milky Way), pulsars, CMB, quasars.
-Resolution problem: radio wavelengths long β poor resolution for single dish.
-Interferometry: multiple telescopes = baseline of thousands of km (VLBI) β resolution better than any optical telescope.
-Event Horizon Telescope: global VLBI network β imaged M87* black hole.
-VLA (New Mexico): 27 dishes in Y-array.
+Radio sources: synchrotron radiation (electrons in magnetic fields), neutral hydrogen (21 cm line — maps Milky Way), pulsars, CMB, quasars.
+Resolution problem: radio wavelengths long → poor resolution for single dish.
+Interferometry: multiple telescopes = baseline of thousands of km — VLBI (Very Long Baseline Interferometry) → resolution better than any optical telescope.
+Event Horizon Telescope (EHT): global VLBI (Very Long Baseline Interferometry) network → imaged M87* black hole.
+VLA (Very Large Array — 27 dishes in a Y-shaped configuration, New Mexico): 27 dishes in Y-array.
 FAST (China): 500m single dish.

 Space Telescopes